-A respected ‘TV’ and radio presenter, Jamie Theakston is a household name thanks to his Breakfast show on Heart FM, alongside roles on mainstream terrestrial shows such as Live & Kicking and Top of the Pops.
+A respected TV and radio presenter, Jamie Theakston is a household name thanks to his Breakfast show on Heart FM, alongside roles on mainstream terrestrial shows such as Live & Kicking and Top of the Pops.

-Jamie’s career kicked off after he teamed up with co-presenter Zoe Ball in September 1996 on Saturday morning show Live & Kicking on BBC One.
+Jamie’s career kicked off after he teamed up with co-presenter Zoe Ball in September 1996 on Saturday morning show Live & Kicking on BBC1.
 It was an instant success, earning a BAFTA award and generating double the amount of viewers of any other Saturday morning show.
 After 3 fantastic years, Jamie decided to move forward and explore other projects.

 Jamie quickly became a key anchor for the BBC, presenting their coverage of the much hyped lunar eclipse in 1999, fronting the top-rating Saturday night quiz show A Question of Pop, hosting coverage of Glastonbury and presenting The Millennium.
 In 2000, Jamie was approached by Channel 4 to co-host The Priory with Zoe Ball.
-Jamie and Zoe went on to present 3 successful series of the show, further cementing his reputation as one of the UK’s best live ‘TV’ presenters.
+Jamie and Zoe went on to present 3 successful series of the show, further cementing his reputation as one of the UK’s best live TV presenters.

 Stage success soon followed in 2002, with Jamie taking on the lead role of ‘Serge’ in Yasmin Reza’s smash hit play Art, produced by Sean Connery, attracting widespread acclaim for his assured performance.
 His second theatre project – playing Frederick Lowndes in Somerset Maugham’s comedy drama Home and Beauty at the Lyric Theatre, London also received rave reviews.
-More acting offers followed, including a guest appearance in the highly rated BBC One comedy drama Linda Green and, in 2003, Jamie undertook his first major acting role in BBC One’s Murder in Mind.
+More acting offers followed, including a guest appearance in the highly rated BBC1 comedy drama Linda Green and, in 2003, Jamie undertook his first major acting role in BBC1’s Murder in Mind.
 His love of film also saw him host Sky’s live coverage of the Oscars.

 From 2003 – 2006, Jamie presented four series of The Games for Channel 4, a reality television show which saw celebrities compete against in each other in Olympic style events.
 2007 saw The Search air on Channel 4, a game show conceived, produced and presented by Jamie, in which contestants with unique skills had to solve a variety of ancient clues and puzzles from throughout history.
-That year also saw Jamie present BBC One’s coverage of the Princess Diana Memorial Concert, Sport Relief and The People’s Quiz.
+That year also saw Jamie present BBC1’s coverage of the Princess Diana Memorial Concert, Sport Relief and The People’s Quiz.

-Jamie has filmed four series of Forbidden History for the Yesterday Channel, which he has fronted since 2013 to wide acclaim.
+2017 has seen Jamie film his fourth series of Forbidden History for the Yesterday Channel, which he has fronted since 2013 to wide acclaim.
 The programme uncovers the truth behind great historical myths, conspiracy theories, ancient treasures, lost civilisations and war time secrets.

-Jamie’s long established relationship with Heart 106.2 FM began in 2005, when he started co-hosting the station’s flagship breakfast show.
-He continues to present the hugely popular weekday breakfast slot to date, with co-presenter Emma Bunton.
-2016 saw Jamie front Sky 1’s new flagship show ‘Dog’s Might Fly’ and he also returned as the presenter for Channel 5’s latest police series, Traffic Cops.
+He also returned as the presenter for Channel 5’s latest police series, Traffic Cops.
 The show has consistently been one of the most watched factual series on UK television.

+Jamie’s long-established relationship with Heart 106.2 FM began in 2005, when he started co-hosting the station’s flagship breakfast show.
+He continues to present the hugely popular weekday breakfast slot, with co-presenter Emma Bunton.

 Jamie lives with his wife, two sons and dog Magnus in West London and has a huge passion for property and interior design, regularly renovating his own properties.